PMunch/notificatcher/README.md

   notificatcher send <id> (close <reason> | action <action_key>)

 Options:
-  -h --help          Show this screen.
+  -h --help           Show this screen
   -v --version        Show the version
-  -f --file <file>   File to output messages to (errors will still go to stderr)
+  -f --file <file>    File to output messages to
+  -r --run <program>  Program to run for each notification

+If a filename with a replacement pattern is passed, the replacements will be done for every notification and the notification will be written into that file.
+Otherwise the file will be opened right away and be continously written to as the program runs.
+If no file is specified, output will go to stdout.
+Error messages will always be written to stderr.

+The run parameter can be used to specify a program to be run for every notification.
+The program string can contain a replacement pattern.

-The format that can be supplied is a fairly simple replacement format for how to output the notifications.
+The format that can be supplied is a fairly simple replacement pattern for how to output the notifications.
 It will perform these replacements:
 {appName} -> The name of the app
 {replacesId} -> ID of the notification this notification replaces